-- Students in grades K-5 must follow pace chart for each week; - Students in grades 6-12 must stay on pace for each week (minimum of 5% per week); - Any day a K-5 student does not log in is considered an absence if coursework is not up to date;
+- All K-12 students must submit the weekly work required (as listed on the pacing chart for each course) by 4:59 p.m. on Friday of each week to be counted for attendance purposes. - Students in grades K-5 must follow pace chart for each week attend weekly scheduled live lessons with their teacher. - Students in grades 6-12 must stay on pace for each week (minimum of 5% per week);

+- Any day a K-5 student does not log in is considered an absence if coursework is not up to date; - ESE students must attend their scheduled support sessions with their contact teacher. - Daily VSA login data can be used to determine attendance for any K-12 student whose coursework is not up to date.